grahamking/croxy/README.md

     python3 croxy.py irc.freenode.net

 For other networks substitute `irc.freenode.net`.
+The default port used is 6697, which is the [default IRC SSL port](http://blog.freenode.net/2011/02/port-6697-irc-via-tlsssl/).
+To use a different port (must support TLS/SSL) add to the end of the line like this: `python3 croxy.py irc.example.com 7778`.
+Croxy will only connect over TLS/SSL, not over plaintext.

 It will ask you for the password to use for encryption.
 Everyone in the channel will need to use the same password to communicate.